Safeguarding & Welfare

 Bullying and Harassment: The Job Gym is committed to a working and learning environment that is free from bullying and harassment and where every individual’s dignity is respected.
 The Job Gym has a zero tolerance policy towards Bullying, Harassment and Intimidation.

 PREVENT – Supporting the prevention of extremism and radicalisation: The Job Gym recognises that the current threat from terrorism and extremism in the United Kingdom is real and severe and can involve (but is not limited to) the exploitation of vulnerable people, including children and young people.

 The Job Gym is committed to preventing people from being drawn into extremism and terrorism.
 If apprentices or learners have concerns about a possible terrorist act; or concerns about any individual they believe may be involved in extremism, they can contact our Safeguarding team – Safe@Mantralearning.co.uk including name, contact number and a brief description of the incident or concern.

 Signposting to Support

 Wherever welfare issues are brought to our attention, we aim to find the most helpful sources of support for apprentices, learners and staff.
 We signpost to a wide range of organisations, including:

-The Samaritans, whose helpline is open 24 hours a day, 365 days a year and who can also be contacted by email.
-They provide advice to people having a difficult time, and there is guidance on their website for anyone who is worried about someone else.
+The Samaritans - provide advice to people having a difficult time or in crisis.
+They have a helpline open 24 hours a day, 365 days a year and can also be contacted by email.
+You can also access guidance and support on their website for yourself or if you are worried about someone else.

-The Mix - the UK's leading support service for young people.
-The Mix offer a helpline, an online chat service, and a crisis text service to under-25s.
-There is also a huge range of informative articles about housing, money, mental health, relationships, and other subjects.
+The Mix - the UK's leading support service for young people, up to the age of 25.
+The Mix offer a helpline, an online chat service, and a crisis text service, there is also a huge range of informative articles about housing, money, mental health, relationships, and other subjects.

-The LGBT Foundation, who offer a wide range of support services to lesbian, gay, bisexual and trans people; including support groups, face-to-face counselling, a helpline, and email support.
+The LGBT Foundation offer a wide range of support services to LGBTQ+ people throughout Greater Manchester, including support groups, face-to-face counselling, a helpline, and email support.